StefanPfeiffer80/FASPA.github.io/README.md

 - RStudio Team (2015).
 RStudio: Integrated Development for R. RStudio, Inc., Boston, MA URL http://www.rstudio.com/
 - Wickham and Henry (2018)tidyr: Easily Tidy Data with 'spread()' and 'gather()' Functions.
 R package version 0.8.0. https://CRAN.R-project.org/package=tidyr

-3. FASP_uparse.sh
-Using the uniques.fa file as an input, the uparse algorithm will create operational taxonomic units (OTUs) at a 97% sequence similarity treshold.
-97% 16S rRNA sequence similarity was for a long time treated as a marker for the establishment of species.
-However, it should be considered that this will not be the case for many bacterial species, including most enterobacteriaceae., .
-Using OTUs defined by clustering from unique sequences, FASPA creates a OTU table, likewise corrected by applying the UNCROSS algorithm, as it was done in FASP_unoise.sh.

-Output files of FASP_uparse.sh: -> zotus.fa
-or OTU clustering (using UPARSE), both part of Usearch v.10.240